magento/knowledge-base/src/troubleshooting/general/extension-manager-shows-no-extensions-in-magento-commerce-2.3.x.md

  <span class="wysiwyg-underline">Expected result</span>: The extension appears on the Extension Manager section of the Commerce Admin.

- <span class="wysiwyg-underline">Actual result</span> : **No extension appears on the Extension Manager section of the Magento Admin, similar to the image below:**
+ <span class="wysiwyg-underline">Actual result</span>: **No extension appears on the Extension Manager section of the Commerce Admin, similar to the image below:**

  **
 ![KB-607_Image_1.png](assets/KB-607_Image_1.png)**